damianoneill/healthbot/docs/quickstart.md

 ## Group

 When one or more Devices are available within Healthbot we can **group them using a classifier** that is relevant to our network.
-E.g. we could defines groups for Customer Equipment or Provider Equipment, or we could group on Region, Ownership or any other criteria relevant to our organization.
+E.g. we could define groups for Customer Equipment or Provider Equipment, or we could group on Region, Ownership or any other criteria relevant to our organization.

 Why do we want to group Devices?
-Within Healthbot, Playbooks(discussed later) are instantiated against Device Groupings (or Network Groupings).
+Within Healthbot, Playbooks(discussed later) are instantiated against Device Groups (or Network Groups).

 To classify one or more Devices within Healthbot, navigate to the Dashboard page and select **+ Group** button.